-The Board of Governors Bachelor of Arts Degree Program is a systemwide degree program specifically designed to meet the undergraduate needs of experienced adults in a manner compatible with career and family responsibilities.
+The Board of Governors Bachelor of Arts Degree Program is a degree program specifically designed to meet the undergraduate needs of experienced adults in a manner compatible with career and family responsibilities.
 It enables students to complete graduation requirements through an alternative, self-paced approach to higher education.
-The Board of Governors Program is available at each of the five universities which constitute the Board of Governors system.